Dec 17, 2015, 10:02 AM

 A chest X-ray and multiple sputum cultures for acid-fast bacilli are typically part of the initial evaluation.
 A definitive diagnosis of TB is made by identifying M. tuberculosis in a clinical sample (e.g. sputum, pus, or a tissue biopsy).
 However, the difficult culture process for this slow-growing organism can take two to six weeks for blood or sputum culture.
 Thus, treatment is often begun before cultures are confirmed.

-In the Gambia you can get further information about diagnose and treatment from EFSTH, MRC and number of other Government’s Hospitals and Health clinics, or e mail firstname.lastname@example.org or text only to 7774469/ 3774469 during working days from 3-6pm.
-Call on AFRI-RADIO Dr Azadeh live Health program every Wed. from 9-9.30 am
+In The Gambia you can get further information about diagnose and treatment from EFSTH, MRC and number of other Government’s Hospitals and Health clinics, or e mail firstname.lastname@example.org or text only to 7774469/ 3774469 during working days from 3-6pm.

 Author DR Azadeh Senior Lecturer at the University of the Gambia and Senior Consultant in Obstetrics & Gynaecology.
 Clinical Director Medicare Health Service.